cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

       which uses BPF cgroup hooks to implement the service translation.
 The getpeername(2) hook address translation in BPF is only available for v5.8 kernels.
 It is known to currently not work with libceph deployments.
+    * Cilium's BPF kube-proxy acceleration in XDP can only be used in a single device setup as a "one-legged" / hairpin load-balancer scenario.
+In case of a multi-device environment, where auto-detection selects more than a single device to expose NodePort, the option ``global.devices={eth0}`` must be specified in helm in order to work, where ``eth0`` is the native XDP supported networking device.
     * Cilium's DSR NodePort mode currently does not operate well in environments with TCP Fast Open (TFO) enabled.
 It is recommended to switch to ``snat`` mode in this situation.